shamil-sadigov/Distributed-Circuit-Breaker/README.md

 ### Solution

-Here we introduce stateful circuit breaker that is shared among Trace-log-saver and Critical-log-saver.
+Here we introduce stateful globally accessible Circuit Breaker that is shared among Trace-log-saver and Critical-log-saver.
 It means that

 - If Log Storage goes down.
 - Trace-log-saver will notice it after several failed attempts when trying to send logs to Log Storage